 The trainees have only a split-second to engage the target.
 The conditioned response is to shoot the target, and then it drops.
 Stimulus-response, stimulus-response—over and over again.
-[They just continue to do the same thing, until it becomes "second nature."]
+[They just continue to do the same thing, until it becomes second nature.]
 Soldiers, or police officers, experience hundreds of repetitions.
-Later, when soldiers are on the battlefield or a police officer is walking a beat, and somebody pops up with a gun—they shoot reflexively and they shoot to kill [because that's what they are trained to do.]
+Later, when soldiers are on the battlefield or a police officer is walking a beat, and somebody pops up with a gun—they shoot reflexively and they shoot to kill [because that is what they are trained to do.]

 Lt.
-Col. Grossman related a first hand experience with a child who had been conditioned with the stimulus-response method of conditioning.
-It's a very sad case.
+Col. Grossman related a firsthand experience with a child who had been conditioned with the stimulus-response method of conditioning.
+It is a very sad case.
 He said:

 I was an expert witness in a murder case in South Carolina, offering mitigation for a kid who was facing the death penalty.
 I tried to explain to the jury that interactive video games had conditioned him to shoot a gun to kill.
 He had spent hundreds of dollars on video games—learning to point and shoot, point and shoot.
 One day, he and his buddy decided it would be fun to rob the local convenience store.
 They walked in, and he pointed a snub-nosed .38 pistol at the clerk's head.
 The clerk turned to look at him, and the defendant shot reflexively [without even thinking about it] from about six feet.
 The bullet hit the clerk right between the eyes—which is a pretty remarkable shot with that weapon at that range—and killed this father of two.